St. Cloud Hospital opens state's second EmPATH unit for mental health emergencies

 "It's really designed to encourage engagement with the staff, as well as engagement between the patients themselves," Hook said.

-The unit will serve patients presenting symptoms such as anxiety, depression, hallucinations, prolonged grief or suicidal ideation.
+The unit will serve patients presenting symptoms such as anxiety, depression, hallucinations, prolonged grief or suicidal thoughts.

 "A large number of patients can actually do that and get back to their regular lives rather than interrupting their life for several days or maybe even several weeks with an inpatient stay," Hook said.